chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 IMAGE

-Select a Policyfile from the list to view the details of a policyfile.
+Select a Policyfile from the list to view its details.

 IMAGE